WhereIsLucas/laravel-bootstrap-toasts/readme.md

 - `toast('Message')->title("Toast title")`: Set the toast title.
 - `toast('Message')->important()`: Add a close button to the toast.

-## Configuration & personalisation
+## Configuration & personalization

-You can publish the configuration file to tweak the position of the toast and the default value for autohide.
+You can publish the configuration file to tweak the position of the toast or the default value for 'autohide'.
 ```bash
 php artisan vendor:publish --provider="WhereIsLucas\LaravelBootstrapToasts\ToastServiceProvider" --tag="config"
 ```
-You can publish the views and tweak it if you want!
+You can publish the view and tweak it if you want!
 ```bash
 php artisan vendor:publish --provider="WhereIsLucas\LaravelBootstrapToasts\ToastServiceProvider" --tag="views"
 ```